Navigating Gigapixel Pathology Images with Large Multimodal Models: MultiPathQA

 \section{MultiPathQA}

-We developed a new benchmark called \textbf{MultiPathQA} for WSI question-answering, comprising five key tasks in pathology as shown in Figure~\ref{fig:multipathqa}.
+We first developed a new benchmark called \textbf{MultiPathQA} for WSI question-answering, comprising five key tasks in pathology as shown in Figure~\ref{fig:multipathqa}.
 All WSIs were quality-checked by board-certified pathologists in this study or prior work~\cite{gtex_quality_assessment, tcga_ut_benchmark, chen2025slidechat, pandachallenge}.
 We release the dataset publicly on HuggingFace.
-See Figure~\ref{fig:multipathqa} for dataset statistics.
+See Supplement for dataset statistics.